laidav/hubfx/packages/hubfx/README.md

 1. reduce boilerplate some how?

+1. refactor scoped effects for action into dictionary?

 ### React project

 1. binding hooks and form components

 1. default props? can we make the components as dumb as possible

+1. Bug in react use effect on component mount, wrapper not receivign firs dispatch message